Quintius Walker, Grey Hat Developer, Cybersecurity Consultant

 My Reflection Over Command Injection – Part 1

 Security weaknesses that allow attackers to inject commands are some of the most dangerous.
 These types of vulnerabilities grant attackers the ability to run commands on the back-end server, potentially jeopardizing the entire network.
-Although many types of injection vulnerabilities exists in web applications, the one we’ll be focussing on in this course is called OS Command Injection.
+Although many types of injection vulnerabilities exists in web applications, the one we’ll be focusing on in this article is called OS Command Injection.

 Injection vulnerabilites can happen because some features in web applications allow user input to run commands directly on the computer.
 Even though there are cases where these commands might be used for routine tasks, if the website isn’t careful with what users can type in, attackers can sneak in their own commands and wreak havoc.